awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-deployment-revision-s3location.md

 # AWS CodeDeploy DeploymentGroup Deployment Revision S3Location<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision-s3location"></a>

-`S3Location` is a property of the [AWS CodeDeploy DeploymentGroup Deployment Revision](aws-properties-codedeploy-deploymentgroup-deployment-revision.md) property that specifies the location of an application revision that is stored in Amazon Simple Storage Service \(Amazon S3\)\.
+`S3Location` is a property of the [AWS CodeDeploy DeploymentGroup Revision](aws-properties-codedeploy-deploymentgroup-deployment-revision.md) property that specifies the location of an application revision that is stored in Amazon Simple Storage Service \(Amazon S3\)\.

-## Syntax<a name="w4ab1c21c14d453b5"></a>
+## Syntax<a name="w4ab1c21c10c72c21c65b5"></a>

 ### JSON<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision-s3location-syntax.json"></a>